Generic Name: trametinib (tra ME ti nib)

 What is Mekinist?

-Mekinist (trametinib) is a cancer medication that interferes with the growth and spread of cancer cells in the body.
+Mekinist (trametinib) is a cancer medicine that interferes with the growth and spread of cancer cells in the body.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.